 We are lucky to have free access to videos and slides from latest research here

+I quickly looked into what was rejected.
+There are certainly interesting things to learn from research that did not quite make it in this round.
 This post covers the extended abstracts track.
 There is also a full conference track with lots of rejected papers to look into..but that is for another rainy day…

 Judging by the reviews (that were apparently based on 2-3 page abstracts) shared openly, the selection process was competitive.
 According to openreview.net site(*), 35 papers were accepted and 44 papers were rejected (around 44% acceptance rate):